 I made enough filling for two tarts, which is why it looks a lot more in the photos, but I’ll just give you the amounts to fill one tart.
-I started by cooking 1 clove of garlic, half a medium sized onion and 6 spring onions in a pan on a medium heat in 1/2 tbsp oil.
+I started by cooking garlic, onion and spring onions in a pan on a medium heat in oil.
 Once soft, I set them aside in a bowl.

-I added a drizzle more oil to the same pan and wilted 350g fresh spinach, once it began to wilt I added a small knob of butter and a sprinkling of nutmeg (about 1/4 tsp).
+I added a drizzle more oil to the same pan and wilted fresh spinach, once it began to wilt I added butter and a sprinkling of nutmeg.
 When it was all wilted I put it in a sieve over a bowl to drain out the excess water.
 I pressed it down with a spoon to get plenty of water out.

 I mixed the spinach with the onions in a bowl.

-I chopped up 15g of fresh flat leaf parsley and 15g fresh dill.
+Then I chopped up fresh flat leaf parsley and fresh dill.
 Fresh herbs are a must for this recipe, the flavour can’t be matched by dried herbs!

 I added the herb to the spinach mixture and stirred in well.

-In a separate bowl I weighed out 50g natural breadcrumbs, 25g parmesan, 140g crumbled feta, and 60g crumbled goats cheese.
+In a separate bowl I weighed out natural breadcrumbs, parmesan, crumbled feta, and crumbled goats cheese.

 I added the cheese mixture to the spinach and stirred in well.
-Finally I added 1 egg and mixed it in, as well as some salt to taste.
-I added approx 1/4 tsp, you can add more or less as desired.
+Finally I added egg and mixed it in, as well as some salt to taste.

 To make the pastry I used the same method and amounts from my Pumpkin Pie recipe.
 I rolled out 2/3 of the pastry onto some cling film (this makes it easy to pick up!)

 I greased my tin and lined it with the pastry, cutting off any excess and pricking the bottom with a fork.
-I then put baking paper in the pastry and poured in some baking beans.
-I baked it on 180C/350F/Gas Mark 4 for 10-15 minutes until the pastry started to brown around the edges.
+Next I put baking paper in the pastry and poured in some baking beans.
+I baked it for 10-15 minutes until the pastry started to brown around the edges.

 I took the paper and baking beans out and baked it again for 5-10 minutes until the bottom looked fully cooked.

-I recommend serving with mash and vegetables!
+I recommend serving the Spinach & Feta Tart with mash and vegetables!
 However if you’re serving the tart cold it would be really good with salad.
 Both myself and my boyfriend ate this up quick, it was really tasty.
 The freshness of the herbs really comes through in the filling and the pastry was perfectly crisp.
 A delicious week night dinner!

 Products from Amazon.co.uk